 The Board acknowledges that there are additional factors that could impact the risk profile of the CGU, which has been considered by way of sensitivity analysis performed as part of the annual impairment test.
 Significant headroom exists in all CGU's except Forest Holidays.
 The level of headroom may change if different growth rate assumptions or a different pre-tax discount rate were used in the cash flow projections, however there are no reasonably possible changes to these assumptions that would result in an impairment.
 As a result of this analysis, management has not recognised an impairment in CGU's Sykes Cottages, New Zealand and UKCaravans4Hire.
-An impairment has been recognised for Forest Holidays in the income statement.
+An impairment has been recognised in Forest Holidays and has been recognised in the income statement.